shubhamsaket49/shubhamsaket49/README.md

 ## 🚀 About Me

-- 🎮 Senior Unity Developer with experience in Unity 2D/3D, VR, AR and XR
+- 🎮 Senior Unity Developer specializing in VR, AR and XR applications
-- 🥽 Developing immersive training simulations for aerospace, safety, and industrial domains
+- 🥽 Experienced in developing immersive simulations and interactive training systems
-- ✈️ Worked on LCA Tejas aircraft maintenance training simulators
+- ✈️ Worked on aerospace and industrial training simulators using Unity and C#
 - 🧠 Strong background in C#, Unity, API Integration, and Simulation Development
 - 🌱 Currently learning Advanced ASP.NET, System Design, and DSA
 - 👯 Open to collaboration on Unity, VR, XR and Simulation projects